michaellescano/ml-color-game/README.md

 # ml-color-game

 This is a simple game where you try to guess the color based of the RGB numbers.
 This project was built using strictly vanilla javascript.
-The game is live on https://ml-color-game.herokuapp.com

 ![alt text](public/img/ml-color-game.jpg)